 This seminal book comes highly recommended by a bevy Zencare therapists.
 Renowned trauma expert Bessel van der Kolk transforms our understanding of traumatic stress by examining how trauma changes the brain’s wiring as it relates to areas that affect pleasure, engagement, control, and trust.
 Using neurofeedback (also referred to as biofeedback), mindfulness techniques, play, yoga, and a variety of other therapies, the author shows how these areas can be rewired.
 His emphasis on innovative treatment offers proven alternatives to medication and talk therapy in order to cope with and resolve traumatic stress.

 Maybe You Should Talk to Someone by Lori Gottlieb

-Recommended by Lisa Curtis and Michael Kinsey
+Recommended by Michael Kinsey

 This engrossing read is perfect for anyone "looking for an outstanding introduction to the inner workings of therapy and the psychotherapeutic process,” says Dr. Kinsey.

 Gottlieb is a therapist who chronicles her clients’ therapeutic journey paralleled with her own perspective as both a therapist and patient.
 The author details the complexities of therapy sessions using a simplified clinical framework.
 As we follow the author along on these journeys, we come to learn that the goal of therapy isn’t to heal or achieve ultimate happiness, but to bring about awareness and understanding.